cryoTUD/locscale/README.md

 ## How to use

-LocScale can generate locally sharpened cryo-EM maps either using model-based sharpening based on available atomic model(s), using model-free sharpening, or using deep neural network-based sharpening method (EMmerNet).
+LocScale can generate locally sharpened cryo-EM maps either using model-based sharpening based on available atomic model(s), using model-free sharpening, or using confidence-aware deep neural network-based density modification method (EMmerNet).

 #### 1. Run LocScale using an existing atomic model: